 Power and Privilege Podcast

 Our first event was a webinar scheduled for 21 March 2023 – as this is the international day for the elimination of racial discrimination.
 It seemed like a great time to launch the network and Professors Ilina Singh and Keisha S. Ray had accepted our invitation to speak.
 However, as the UCU strike action is ongoing, we made the decision to cancel the event and arrange an alternative.
 In lieu of the webinar, we organised a limited series of podcasts exploring “power and privilege in academia”.
 Each podcast is led by one of the BBB co-founders, and it is in conversation with different academics committed to advancing social justice.
 We are grateful to be supported by University of Bristol, Research England and Oxford Podcasts.
+The series was produced and audio engineered by Faiq Habash, with original music by Qasim Ashraf (kxtone), and business administration by Nicholas Pitt.

 Listen to the following episodes:

 Inclusivity in Publishing – Dr Agomoni Ganguli-Mitra and Dr Sabrina Germain discuss the injustices, barriers, and challenges faced by minoritised academics in the publishing world, and the changes needed.
+Recorded on 6 June 2023.

 Disrupting hierarchies to transform academia and medicine – Dr Annabel Sowemimo and Professor Amaka Offiah share powerful insights on dismantling hierarchies in academia and medicine, exposing the myths of meritocracy and the urgent need to transform education and healthcare systems.
+Recorded on 31 July 2023.

 More episodes will be released weekly.
 You can subscribe to the Power and Privilege in Academia episodes on Apple podcasts or the University of Oxford Podcasts website.